ivancodjvu/image_processing/README.md

 # image_processing
 ## Intro to Image Analysis
-Repo created during the Intro to IA workshop in Cardiff
+Repo created during the Intro to IA workshop in Cardiff, Bobiac in Boston and AMBIA 2026: Summer School on Biomedical Image Analysis in Brno

 ## Image Processing